White House proposes overhauling the outdated US air traffic control system in the wake of crashes

 The plan has an aggressive timeline, calling on everything to be finished by 2028.

-The House Transportation and Infrastructure Committee estimated last week that it might cost $12.5 billion to overhaul the air traffic control system, but that estimate was developed before the Transportation Department revealed the details of its plan, so it’s not clear if that number is reasonable.
+The House Transportation and Infrastructure Committee estimated last week that it might cost $12.5 billion to overhaul the air traffic control system, but that estimate was developed before the Transportation Department revealed the details of its plan.
+Backers of the proposal indicated the amount was just a first step.

+U.S. Rep. Sam Graves of Missouri, who heads the House transportation committee, called it only a “down payment.”

-To build the system in three to four years, as planned, Congress must give the Federal Aviation Administration all the money up front, Duffy said, who compared the proposal with upgrading from a flip phone to a smartphone.
+To build the system in three to four years, as planned, Duffy said Congress must give the Federal Aviation Administration all the money up front.

 Trump said Thursday that the plan will revolutionize flying.
 “The new equipment is unbelievable what it does,” he said from the Oval Office.
 He began to say it may even alleviate the need for pilots before adding, “In my opinion, you always need pilots.
 But you wouldn’t even have to have pilots.
 This system is so incredible.”